Rudd-O/ansible-samples/roles/prosodyxmpp/README.md

 ### SSL notes

-See the instructions for the mailserver recipe to understand how to configure the SSL certificates for your XMPP server.
-The SSL certificate must be for the "virtual domain" of your server, not for the hostname or IP address of the actual machine running the service.
+See the instructions for the mailserver recipe in this repo to understand how to configure the SSL certificates for your XMPP server.

+The SSL certificate must be for the "virtual domain" of your server, not for the hostname or IP of the actual machine that will run the XMPP service.
-See https://prosody.im/doc/certificates for more information.
+See https://prosody.im/doc/certificates for more information on that.

 ### DNS notes